Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/12/autumn-2025-update/index.md

 * I have ideas and educational content for 50 years, that's never been an issue.
 * There are obviously other stores that sell educational content, as there is a high demand for it (by teachers, homeschooling parents, etc).
 But they are very different from mine.
 They only do "classic" teaching materials, perhaps with a puzzle here or there but that's it.
 They also look very ugly, unfocused, busy, and sometimes downright insulting to the intelligence of kids or teachers.
 I feel like my work can really find its place in the market and outshine the competition where needed.

+### Point 3: Not For Profit

-**Point 3:** I have increasingly been able to put certain projects/creative areas into a group called "not for money but for myself".
+I have increasingly been able to put certain projects/creative areas into a group called "not for money but for myself".
 Video games?
 I have some amazing ideas I'll make someday, but not for success or money.
 Music?
 As stated, I'll record all my ideas, but expect nothing from it and put no pressure on it.
 Books?
 They've been my biggest income generator for years now, but most stories I write now are for the webshop.
 Any other story will just be "for me", because _I_ believe it must be told, and I don't care if anyone buys it.

 Of course, one can only have this mind-set if you have a source of income that's _something else_.
 I've worked hard to make the online store that source of income.
 I'm fine with telling myself "no, today you're gonna have to work 8 hours on the next webshop product".
 Because I've chosen that as my "work for money", and I know that, because of that, I'll be able to record a song tomorrow without caring if it's any good.

+### Point 4: More Professional Development

+All year long, I developed and improved my own "systems" for many of the things I want to do over the year.

+* My system for **quizzes** is very big and professional now, which is why I used it the most.
+* My system for **generating board games** has been copied over from Pandaqi and heavily improved/cleaned-up.
+I've already put the first products in the online store where you can also generate your own material (custom to your specific desires in the classroom, for example) with this generator.
+* I have a strong start on a digital system for **escape rooms**, for example, which I hope to actually 100% finish and use in practice next year.
+* My system for **generating/playing (logic) puzzles** is about 50% done too.
+* My system for **one button games** is also quite big and professional now, which is why I already used it in 3 small video games I will sell on the store. (_What are those?_ I'll explain more below.)

+Ten or five years ago, I would never have made it this far.
+I would not have been motivated to create a proper "framework" to make my work much easier in the long run.
+I would not have seen the point---I would not have known how to do it.

+But now I have all these frameworks at my fingertips.

+The quiz framework, for example, allows me to create a fully interactive (digital + physical) quiz within half a day.
+I can focus on just _crafting questions and answers_ (and creating/collecting the media to go with them).
+Once done, I throw that into the system, and it turns it into a full-fledged quiz.
+One more powerful and flexible than _any_ other quizzes you can buy online.

+I focused on the quiz system this year because it was already furthest along.
+I made it originally for casual use, at home, for the new year's eve pub quiz me and my sister do sometimes.
+And so, the quiz system is as good as done.

+Next year I'll move one or two of the other frameworks to "done" as well.
+I have proof now that this makes work much faster and easier, as well as being able to provide experiences that are simply better and more fully featured than people can buy anywhere else.

+**Those systems will also be completely free and open source once I hit version 1.0, so that other people can use them too.** My main principles remain based on sharing and transparency, on helping, on building on each other's work.
+I _want_ people to make their own cool family quizzes using my system.
+Its entire structure was designed such that someone with barely any computer knowledge can still use it perfectly fine.

+Perhaps the most interesting development here is **localization**.
+Five years ago, I would have said "meh, enough people understand English, or they'll just have to learn if they want to use my thing".
+Supporting multiple languages takes work, some easy (just time-consuming) and some pretty involved.
+I _never_ made anything that was multilanguage until only two years ago.

+And now ... all my systems support multiple languages.
+I create everything in English and Dutch myself.

+{{% remark %}}
+I am looking at machine translations for filling out other languages in the future, but the quality is just not there yet it seems.

+It's absolutely fine for single words or short snippets.
+That's why my One Button Games support many AI-translated languages, because all it needs to translate are words like "Play" and "Quit".
+But for quizzes, with intricate question and answer phrasing, where preciseness of information is key ...
+I don't dare yet.
+{{% /remark %}}

+All quizzes made after September are available in both languages, fully supported, everything automatically translated (including interface).
+In fact, you can _switch language while playing_, that's how flexible the system is :p (Not sure why you'd ever do that, but you _can_!)

+Presenting my products in multiple languages just feels more professional now.
+It feels like I should've always done that.
+It feels like this is the missing link that will reach more people and actually sell.

+### Point 5: I'll Have To Do It On My Own

-**Point 4:** The typical avenues and suggestions for improving my mental/physical health have pretty much been exhausted.
+The typical avenues and suggestions for improving my mental/physical health have pretty much been exhausted.
 I honestly don't see them working, or see myself trying any of it, again.
 I've _tried_ to go to a therapist again, but just the complicated steps to get an appointment in the far future and prove you really need it, made me back off completely.

 I've been to therapists before; they all say I'm doing all the right things and "just in a bit of a slump" and decide to end it there.
 That's not helpful.
 This is both mental and physical therapists, by the way.
 Oh, the number of physicians that have said "well you look like a very fit and healthy young man, I'm sure it's nothing" ...